Course website: http://www.artsci.wustl.edu/~grussell/Phil502-F14.html

 Soames v.2 chs 14 & 15 "Names, Essence and Possibility" and "The Necessary A priori."

-One of the goals of the proseminar is to give you many opportunities to hone your philosophical skills.
-We will focus on three: i) giving 10-15 minute presentations, ii) presenting someone else’s position clearly in a 1000 words and iii) outlining a philosophical paper in which you argue for a thesis of your own (a series of bullet points covering at most two sides.)
-Each week, up to and including November 6th, you will have to do one of these, based on the reading for that week.
+A major goal of the proseminar is to give you many opportunities to hone your philosophical skills in a friendly environment.
+We will focus on three: i) giving 10-15 minute presentations, ii) presenting someone else’s position clearly in 1000 words and iii) outlining a philosophy paper in which you argue for a thesis of your own (a series of bullet points covering at most two sides.)
+Each week, up to and including November 11th, you will have to do one of these, based on the reading for that week.
 We will set up a rotating schedule.
-(That’s 10 weeks, and we’ll have 2 presentations and 2 expository papers each week, so you will end up doing a total of 4 presentations, 4 expository papers and 2 outlines.
-In the final weeks of the course you’ll write a short term paper of 3-4000 words, due on the last day of classes, December 7th.
+(That’s 10 weeks, and we’ll have 2 presentations each week, so you will end up doing a total of 4 presentations, 2 expository papers and 2 outlines.)
+There will be no final paper or exam for this class.

-40% of the grade for the course will come from the final term paper.
-The other 60% will come from averaging your best three presentations, best three expository papers and best outline (i.e. your worst grade for each kind of assignment will be dropped.)
+Your grade for the class will be calculated by averaging your best three presentations (40%), your best expository paper (30%) and best outline (30%) i.e. your worst grade for each type of assignment will be dropped.